Loading lesson…

 The big idea: average is not one thing.
 Picking the right statistic is half the battle in honest analysis.

-What is the core idea behind "Mean, Median, Mode: Three Kinds of Average"?
+What is the main idea of "Mean, Median, Mode: Three Kinds of Average"?

-Which best describes the scope of "Mean, Median, Mode: Three Kinds of Average"?
+Which action would help you apply "Mean, Median, Mode: Three Kinds of Average" responsibly?